ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 {: #cloud-e2e-security-7}

 {{site.data.keyword.keymanagementserviceshort}} helps you provision encrypted keys for apps across {{site.data.keyword.Bluemix_notm}} services. {{site.data.keyword.keymanagementserviceshort}} and {{site.data.keyword.cos_full_notm}} [work together to protect your data at rest](https://{DomainName}/docs/key-protect/integrations?topic=key-protect-integrate-cos#integrate-cos).
 In this section, you will create one root key for the storage bucket.

+   You can either create the services using the UI by following the instructions below or [using the Terraform scripts managed by Schematics](https://github.com/IBM-Cloud/secure-file-storage#deploy-resources-using-terraform-managed-by-schematics).
+   {: tip}

 1. Create an instance of [{{site.data.keyword.keymanagementserviceshort}}](https://{DomainName}/catalog/services/kms).
    1. Select a **location**.